 Once a year, NASA and Caltech open the doors to its robotic research lab for two days of tours, demos and presentations.
 The Jet Propulsion Laboratory (JPL) oversees the research, fabrication and piloting of unmanned missions like Voyager and the Mars rovers.

-Due to the event’s incredible popularity, JPL has switched to a timed ticketing system—and it’s gone a long way in reducing the traffic congestion getting in and the dizzying lines once inside.
+Due to the event’s incredible popularity, JPL has switched to a timed ticketing system in recent years—and it’s gone a long way in reducing the traffic congestion getting in and the dizzying lines once inside.
 Admission is still free, but all guests will be required to have a ticket to enter.
-For this year’s event, held June 9 and 10, free tickets will be distributed beginning at 9am on April 7.
+For this year’s event, held May 18 and 19, free tickets (limit five per person) will be distributed beginning at 8am on April 6.

-One of the highlights of the open house is a bird’s-eye view of the clean room where the probes come together—if you’re lucky, they’ll be building a satellite, rover or observation tool inside.
+One of the highlights of the open house is a bird’s-eye view of the clean room where the probes come together—and this year you’ll be able to spot the under-construction Mars 2020 rover.
 Other highlights include a tour of mission control, a walk through of the machine shop and an open-air display of rover prototypes.

 Average User Rating